vaidehi8913/burer-monteiro/README.md

 # Burer-Monteiro Visualizer

-This project is a visualizer for running the Burer-Monteiro heuristic to solve semidefinite programs (SDPs).
+This is a visualizer for running the Burer-Monteiro heuristic to solve semidefinite programs (SDPs).
 Specifically, it is for the Goemans-Williamson max-cut SDP.
 For running this heuristic for rank (dimension) 2 and 3, we provide a visualization of the gradient descent algorithm.
 For higher dimensions, it no longer makes sense to have a visualization, however the rest of the functionality that runs gradient descent is still